paypal/sdk-core-dotnet/src/README.md

     ...

-    CreateFromAuthorizationCodeParameters param = new CreateFromAuthorizationCodeParameters();
+    CreateFromAuthorizationCodeParameters codeParams = new CreateFromAuthorizationCodeParameters();
-    param.setCode("code");
+    codeParams.SetCode("code");
-    TokenInfo info = TokenInfo.CreateFromAuthorizationCode(apiContext, param);
+    TokenInfo token = TokenInfo.CreateFromAuthorizationCode(apiContext, codeParams);
-    string accessToken = info.access_token;
+    string accessToken = token.access_token;

    * The access token is valid for a predefined duration and can be used for seamless XO or for retrieving user information

     ...

-    TokenInfo info = new TokenInfo();
+    TokenInfo infoToken = new TokenInfo();
-    info.refresh_token = "refreshToken";
+    infoToken.refresh_token = "refreshToken";
-    UserInfoParameters param = new UserInfoParameters();
+    UserInfoParameters infoUserParams = new UserInfoParameters();
-    param.setAccessToken(info.access_token);
+    infoUserParams.SetAccessToken(infoToken.access_token);
-    UserInfo userInfo = UserInfo.GetUserInfo(apiContext, param);
+    UserInfo infoUser = UserInfo.GetUserInfo(apiContext, infoUserParams);

-   * If the access token has expired, you can obtain a new access token using the refresh token from the 3'rd step.
+   * If the access token has expired, you can obtain a new access token using the refresh token from the 3'rd step

     ...

-    CreateFromRefreshTokenParameters param = new CreateFromRefreshTokenParameters();
+    CreateFromRefreshTokenParameters params = new CreateFromRefreshTokenParameters();
-    param.setScope("openid"); // Optional
+    params.SetScope("openid"); // Optional
     TokenInfo info = new TokenInfo(); // Create TokenInfo object; setting the refresh token info.refresh_token = "refreshToken";

-    info.CreateFromRefreshToken(apiContext, param);
+    info.CreateFromRefreshToken(apiContext, params);

 License
 -------